SignPath/website/docs/product/pkic-best-practices.md

 ---
-sub_header: PKI Consortium Best Practices for Code Signing
+header: PKI Consortium Best Practices for Code Signing
 layout: resources
 toc: true
 description: Mapping SignPath features to the code signing recommendations of the PKI Consortium